SchoolBehavior.com logo

 TOURETTE'S SYNDROME

 Children and adolescents with Tourette's Syndrome (TS) report significantly more sleep problems than their non-TS peers.
 In boys with TS, sleep problems occur even more often when there is also comorbid Attention Deficit Hyperactivity Disorder.
-Children with TS are more likely to have disturbed sleep quality and efficiency.
 For children or teenagers with Tourette's, sleep onset may be delayed because they first have to "get their tics out."
 They lie down to go to bed and may tic explosively or vigorously for an hour or more.

 OBSESSIVE-COMPULSIVE DISORDER